Please read carefully, before proceeding to the application at the bottom:

 Allow 4-6 weeks for processing.
 Please do not contact the Board to check on the status unless your application has been on file for 45 or more days and the waiting period listed below has passed.

-After the Board processes your Application for Re-Examination (and the waiting period has passed), you will receive a Candidate Handbook in the mail and/or an email notifying you of your eligibility from PSI, the Board’s testing vendor.
-You may contact PSI to schedule your exam once you receive the handbook or email.
-Candidates should not attempt to schedule an examination date with PSI until they receive notification of eligibility.
+After the Board processes your Application for Re-Examination (and the waiting period has passed), you will receive a Candidate Handbook in the mail and/or an email notifying you of your eligibility from Pearson Vue, the Board’s testing vendor.
+You may contact Pearson Vue to schedule your exam once you receive the handbook or email.
+Candidates should not attempt to schedule an examination date with Pearson Vue until they receive notification of eligibility.

 WHAT IS THE WAITING PERIOD BETWEEN RETAKES?